therealnicoroshi/modlist/README.md

 ## Within the game

 When destroying tables some lanterns and horn candles will not drop to the ground.
+Conversely Some candles might drop to the ground as they now have physics because of the Destructable Syrim mod.
+Use a broom (Broom organize stuff) to put them back or console disable them

 Sometimes when jumping you might get stuck in the jump animation.
 Jump again to fix